About us

 Martin Kastler

-Former Member of the European Parliament, representative of the Hanns Seidel Foundation for Hungary
+Former Member of the European Parliament

 Political dynamism at the international level today continuously increases the value of Judeo-Christian culture and political communication, knowledge and community building, based on Central European civic values.
 The Foundation for a Civic Hungary has been active in this field for 15 years now, showing outstanding results.
 However it does not merely convey knowledge: It aims to preserve Christian-conservative ideas known in the central region of Europe, and protects universal values such as national thinking, respect for freedom and patriotism.
 We can see from international experiences that creating the conditions for value-based cohesion is also the task of political foundations, since today it is no longer right-wing and left-wing politics, but opposites of national and globalist forces that define the fields of political struggle.
 The activities of the Foundation for a Civic Hungary is known and acknowledged not only in Hungary but also throughout Europe.
 It was an honour for me to be involved in this value creating activity within and beyond the country, for five years as Director for Foreign Affairs.